linpengcheng/PurefunctionPipelineDataflow/README.md

 ## Classical Model 经典模型

 ```
-Analogy is an applied algebra. these are very easy to implement to simulate, substituting, transforming,
-and standardizing between different models in the virtual software world.
-      ---- Lin Pengcheng

 The true sign of intelligence is not knowledge but imagination (analogy).
       ---- Albert Einstein
 ```

+Analogy is an application of algebraic thinking.
+Unlike the real world, in the virtual software world, it is easy to map an old model to a new model, and implement upgrades according to the new model's standard specifications.

 This is a typical application of the philosophy of the `Tao` and the `Grand Unified Theory`.